wdtc-logo-web

 • Stays on lead – sit (1 minute) and down (2 minutes) with handler facing the dog.

-Handler may talk to and encourage the dog except in stays.
+The handler may talk to and encourage the dog (except in stays).

-Special Beginners includes an off-lead heelwork component and dogs are off leash for stays.
+The Beginners test includes an off-lead heelwork component and dogs are off leash for recall and stays.

 For more information about competition obedience in New Zealand see: http://dogobedience.org.nz/information/